Case Study: Radar Tactics Didn't Work This Time!

 Amended Sec.
 22, Ch.
 787, Stats.
 2000.
 Effective January 1 2001.

 Steve B. was a keen driver and went to the Internet for help.
 As so many of the TicketBust clients, Steve was a truck driver and relied on his exceptional driving record in order to maintain his employee status.
-He found help at TicketBust, a professional document filing company that helps California drivers dismiss or reduce their speeding tickets and other traffic tickets.
+He found help at TicketBust, a professional document filing company that helps California drivers fight their speeding tickets and other traffic tickets.
 The experts at TicketBust.com helped him put together a Trial by Written Declaration and submitted all the necessary documents to the court for him.

 Steve was found not guilty and his bail was returned, but more importantly, his driving record remained spotless!